 One of the trickier aspects of the build has been modifying it to the many roles it plays.
-The FJ80 not only has to be a capable off roader to reach the mountain sites where Garrett enjoys biking, but it also serves as his daily driver.
+The 1992 Toyota Land Cruiser FJ80 not only has to be a capable off-roader to reach the mountain sites where Garrett enjoys biking, but it also serves as his daily driver.
 Among the first mods was an idea Steve had years before, after having to pack the engine bay with snow to keep temperatures down during a run on Colorado’s Ophir Pass: hood vents from a Pontiac Grand Prix GTP and an electric pusher fan were installed in front of the radiator to keep the 3FE engine cool.
 Nitro 4.88 gears went in too, improving the 3FE’s performance at highway speeds and allowing for a later upgrade to 35×12.5r17 Kenda Klever Mud Terrain tires wrapped around 17-inch FJ Cruiser/4Runner Trail Edition wheels.

 Needed upgrades revealed themselves during ensuing trips.
-An injector leak in the 3FE gave Garrett a chance to install new Osidetiger 4-hole fuel injectors, helping fuel economy, throttle response, and smoothing out the engine at idle.
+An injector leak in the 3FE gave Garrett a chance to install new Osidetiger four-hole fuel injectors, helping fuel economy, throttle response, and smoothing out the engine at idle.
 While not a fan of snorkels, Garrett installed one to get more clean air into the 3FE.
 “It’s definitely paid off,” he says now, not only with the extra air but also after accidentally ending up in the Canadian River in Oklahoma in windshield-high water.

-Garrett’s also done a large amount of fabrication for his Land Cruiser.
+Garrett’s also done a large amount of fabrication for his 1992 Land Cruiser.
 Unable to find sliders that he liked, he turned out his own, along with a rack for his roof-mounted tent.
-He also built and installed a new center console last year, adding interior upgrades like 12-volt outlets in the third row seating area, and a new head unit (with front and rear cameras) and speakers.
+He also built and installed a new center console last year, adding interior upgrades like 12V outlets in the third row seating area, and a new head unit (with front and rear cameras) and speakers.

 We spoke to Garrett on the day his FJ80 hit 375,000 miles; he expects to pass 400,000 within the next 18 months.
-His father’s attention to maintenance means Garrett inherited his Land Cruiser with its original head gasket, transmission, and transfer case.
-The plan is to keep the FJ80 forever, replacing or modding pieces as needed.
+His father’s attention to maintenance means Garrett inherited his 1992 Land Cruiser with its original head gasket, transmission, and transfer case.
+The plan is to keep the Toyota FJ80 forever, replacing or modding pieces as needed.
 He’s pretty much done with aesthetics and is of two minds regarding installing a turbocharger: a part of him wants to continue upgrading and getting more power out of his rig; the other part wants to see how far his vehicle can go with just oil changes and general maintenance.
 In either case, he takes the FJ80 out whenever he can get away from studying.